 - Top-down evaluations – performed by an immediate supervisor with a focus on productivity, objectives, behavior, and values; A top-down employee evaluation provides the perspective of management and serves as an avenue where the leadership’s expectations and the actual employee performance can work together to align.
-It’s an opportunity for both leaders and their direct reports to know where they are currently on set goals, expected level of performance, and type of work attitude.
+It’s an opportunity for both leaders and their direct reports to know where they are currently on set goals, the expected level of performance, and type of work attitude.

-- Peer evaluations – performed by co-workers to assess skills, quality of work and teamwork; Conducting peer evaluations as a method of employee assessment helps the organization determine how culture-fit is an employee in a particular team or department and observe the dynamics between employees, such those between more tenured or more experienced employees and the new hires.
-It helps provide a different perspective or a better insight on employees that managers may not be able to observe in their absence.
+- Peer evaluations – performed by co-workers to assess skills, quality of work, and teamwork; Conducting peer evaluations as a method of employee assessment helps the organization determine how culture-fit is an employee in a particular team or department and observe the dynamics between employees, such those between more tenured or more experienced employees and the new hires.
+It helps provide a different perspective or a better insight into employees that managers may not be able to observe in their absence.

-- Self-assessments – self-critique on strengths, areas of improvement and goals.
+- Self-assessments – self-critique on strengths, areas of improvement, and goals.
 Self-assessments give employees the opportunity to provide their own perspective on how they performed, what they think they need help with, and how else they can contribute to the company.
 It helps managers realize how they can better equip their direct reports to perform better, stay aligned with company directives, and reach career goals.

 Employee evaluations may be conducted in different ways and frequency depending on the nature of work, department, or industry standards and regulations.
 Here are tips on how to conduct employee evaluations:

 - Look at past notes and records of performance and prepare these for the assessment.
 Remember how the employee performed during the duration that the employee is being assessed for.